 How Return Policies Affect Chargeback & Dispute Ratios

-If the customer feels like they can easily get their money back if they’re dissatisfied, then they’ll be much more willing to take a risk on a place they’ve never shopped at before.
-Your regular customers like easy returns, too, so it’s a win-win situation—assuming that you and your customers have the same idea of what “hassle-free” really means.
+If the customer feels like they can easily get their money back if they’re dissatisfied, then they’ll be much more willing to take a risk buying from somewhere they’ve never shopped before.
+Your regular customers like easy returns, too, so a generous return policy can help with both customer acquisition and retention.

 When you sell perishable goods, one way to make returns hassle-free is to not require them at all.
 It’s a waste of money to have customers return products that cannot be resold, especially if you’re using a fulfillment company that’s going to charge you for receiving and destroying returned goods.

 A better practice is to simply tell customers who want a refund on perishable goods to keep or destroy the product, then go ahead and issue a refund right away (or ship a replacement, if that’s what they want).

 Requiring that the product be returned in order to “prove” that they weren’t happy with it is just pointless busywork for the customer and an unnecessary expense for the merchant.

 Not only does this resolve the customer’s issue in the easiest way possible for them, it also builds trust.
 Naturally, there’s a risk that some customers will abuse that trust, but it’s better to deal with customers like that on an individual basis rather than making all of your customers jump through hoops.

 Use return-tracking features in your customer management system so that you can identify those who attempt to repeatedly request refunds on items.
 You can then choose to negotiate directly with those customers or simply block them from placing future orders.